chloroken/eve-min/README.md

 A client-switcher for [EVE Online](https://www.eveonline.com/) designed to fully-utilize the EVE client's throttling mechanics by minimizing inactive windows.
 This is a replacement for [EVE-O Preview](https://github.com/Proopai/eve-o-preview)'s keybound client-switching for those who use "minimize inactive clients" for the performance bump, but don't use the thumbnail preview function.

 **NOTE**: This tool isn't against EVE's ToS because it just switches windows.
 No actions touch the client.
+Please do not cheat.

 # Performance Increase